tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

 ### Remembering the Details

-The information below is based on the description in Ray Morton's book, and from conversations with Robert Swarthe, and Scott Squires.
+The information below is based on the description in Ray Morton's book, and from conversations with Robert Swarthe and Scott Squires.
 Robert and Scott worked on several aspects of the film's effects, alongside Richard Yuricich, Doug Trumbull, Don Trumbull, Dennis Muren, among other SFX artists.
 Robert was responsible for creating the zigzag pattern cutouts which were the main source